uinix-js/.github/profile/readme.md

-# `uinix-js`
+# uinix-js

-Functional and minimal UI development.
-Configurable, stable, JS-first APIs.
+As minimal as it gets for rapidly building UIs.

+Framework-agnostic, build-free and configurable.
+Your UI your rules 🤘.

 Learn more at https://uinix.dev.

 ## Packages
-- [`uinix-fp`][uinix-fp]
+- [uinix-fp]
-- [`uinix-theme`][uinix-theme]
+- [uinix-theme]
-- [`uinix-ui`][uinix-ui]
+- [uinix-ui]

-## The `uinix` philosophy
+## The uinix philosophy
-All `uinix-js` packages are built with the `uinix` philosophy in mind.
-The `uinix` philosophy borrows spiritually from the [Unix philosophy], with contextual adjustments for UI development.
+All uinix-js packages are built with the uinix philosophy in mind.
+The uinix philosophy borrows spiritually from the [Unix philosophy], with contextual adjustments for UI development.

-### Functional
-APIs are functional (practical) for common UI development needs.

-> Make it work, make it right, make it fast.

 ### Minimal
-APIs are simple and clear, and reduced to a minimal.
+APIs are minimal but solves a wide range of UI problems effectively when used appropriately.

-> Do one thing, and do it well.
+> Do more with less.

 ### Configurable
 APIs support reasonable configurations and avoid opinionated decisions.

 > Your code, your rules 🤘.

+### JS-first
+Solve the domain problem in JS and not in specific frameworks.

+> APIs are usable without frameworks or build systems (e.g. directly in browsers).

 ### Stable
-APIs are well-defined and focus on core offerings.
-Advanced use cases are deferred to implementors through configuration or recommended with presets.

-> Develop with confidence without the stress of keeping up.

-### JS-first
-APIs are written in simple plain JS.
-No build/tools/frameworks required.

-> We confidently state that any framework is ephemeral, and only JS is the safe foundation to develop on.
+APIs are intended to be stable, dependency-light, and update-free.

+> This builds confidence for both APIs maintainers and consumers.

 ## License